 Base Commodity Charge: Gas Daily Mid-Point of the Common Range for SoCal gas, large pkgs for the projects behind SDG&E and Gas Daily Mid-Point of the Common Range for PG&E, large pkg for the project behind PG&E.

-Weekend/Holiday “Put Option” Charge: If PurEnergyPacifiCorp chooses to reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, the commodity charge shall for that period shall be based on the Gas-Daily absolute high for the delivery points discussed in A. for the following single day flow day.
+Weekend/Holiday “Put Option” Charge: If PurEnergy chooses to reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, the commodity charge shall for that period shall be based on the Gas-Daily absolute high for the delivery points discussed in A. for the following single day flow day.

 Pipeline Tariff Charges – Seller proposes to be Buyer’s authorized marketer as defined by the tariffs of Socal Gas and PG&E. Buyer shall pay for all amounts of gas transported on the Socal Gas and PG&E systems related to their load requirements as documented by their transportation invoice.